-- There is a child or young person (unborn to under 18 years). - · The family has multiple and/or complex need. - The family would benefit from access to intensive and specialist support services. - Without support the child, young person and family are at risk of entering or re-entering the statutory child protection system. - The child is not currently in need of protection. - Concerns about an unborn child cannot be referred without the pregnant woman's consent. - Child Safety Services Regional Intake Service (RIS) will make direct referrals to FaCC service who will actively engage with the referred families to gain their consent for and active participation in an intensive family support service. - The legislation allows for prescribed entities to refer without consent. - Prescribed entity means each of the following entities- (a) the chief executive; (b) an authorised officer; (c) a licensee; (ca) the public guardian; (d) the chief executive of a department that is mainly responsible for any of the following matters- (i)
+- There is a child or young person (unborn to under 18 years). - The family has multiple and/or complex need. - The family would benefit from access to intensive and specialist support services. - Without support the child, young person and family are at risk of entering or re-entering the statutory child protection system.

-adult corrective services; (ii) community services; (iii) disability services; (iv) education; (v) housing services; (vi) public health; (da) the chief executive officer of the Mater Misericordiae Health Services Brisbane Ltd (ACN 096 708 922); (daa) a health service chief executive within the meaning of the Hospital and Health Boards Act 2011; (e) the police commissioner; (f) the principal of a school that is accredited, or provisionally accredited, under the Education (Accreditation of Non-State Schools) Act 2001; (g) the person in charge of a student hostel; (h) the chief executive of another entity, that provides a service to children or families, prescribed under a regulation.
+- The child is not currently in need of protection. - Child Safety Services Regional Intake Service (RIS) will make direct referrals to FaCC service who will actively engage with the referred families to gain their consent for and active participation in an intensive family support service. - The legislation allows for prescribed entities to refer without consent. - Prescribed entity means each of the following entities- - (a) the chief executive of a department that is mainly responsible for any of the following matters-

-- Referrals must meet the referral criteria, be enacted electronically, contain key contact information and relevant information about the family's particular circumstances and needs. - Professionals and organisations who work with children, young people and families must be able to use the service to access information, advice and support that will assist them in their work with vulnerable families.
+(i) adult corrective services; (ii) community services; (iii) disability services; (iv) education; (v) housing services; (vi) public health; (b) the police commissioner; (c) the chief executive officer of Mater Misericordiae Ltd (ACN 096 708 922); (d) a health service chief executive within the meaning of the Hospital and Health Boards Act 2011; (e) the principal of an accredited school under the Education (Accreditation of Non-State Schools) Act 2001; (f) a specialist service provider; (g) the chief executive of another entity that- (i) provides a service to children or families; and (ii) is prescribed by regulation. - specialist service provider means a non-government entity, other than a licensee or an independent Aboriginal or Torres Strait Islander entity for an Aboriginal or Torres Strait Islander child, funded by the State or the Commonwealth to provide a service to- (a) a relevant child; or (b) the family of a relevant child. - Referrals must meet the referral criteria, be enacted electronically, contain key contact information and relevant information about the family's particular circumstances and needs. - Professionals and organisations who work with children, young people and families must be able to use the service to access information, advice and support that will assist them in their work with vulnerable families.
 If necessary, these professionals can refer families to the service and the service will make contact with the family.
-Referrals must meet the referral criteria and a specified form will need to be completed to enact a referral for support.
+Referrals must meet the referral criteria and a the online referral from will need to be completed to enact a referral for support.
 These professionals and organisations will only be able to refer families with consent. - Support services who receive referrals for urgent support from mandatory reporters such as police referrals to domestic violence services - may also refer families back to FaCC or IFS, with consent, to enable ongoing support for multiple and/or complex needs. - Community members must be encouraged to contact the service for information that they can share with families they know who need assistance or to discuss concerns they have about children, young people and families.
 Community members will only be able to refer families with consent. - Self-referrals will be encouraged by promotion of the service as a point of information and entry for family support.